robinpowered/glamorous-native/README.md

 #### built-in React Native component factories

 For every React Native element, there is an associated `glamorous` component factory attached to the `glamorous` function.
-As above, you can access these factories like so: `glamorous.view`, `glamorous.text`, `glamorous.listView`, etc.
+As above, you can access these factories like so: `glamorous.view`, `glamorous.text`, etc.

 ```js
 const MyStyledView = glamorous.view({margin: 1})